 Exam Topics B - REL 353 Dark Self

 The exam will be the readings and lectures.
-If you will not be here
+Please take the exam on

 The exam will be multiple choice, and as covered in the syllabus,